 The Government has passed legislation to require businesses selling food and drink for consumption on the premises to cease and other businesses where the public socialise to close with immediate effect.
-For more information please click here (PDF, 136 KB, 2 pages).
+(PDF, 136 KB, 2 pages).

-For specific information on takeaways and deliveries off the business premises please click here (PDF, 80 KB, 2 pages).
+Specific information on takeaways and deliveries off the business premises (PDF, 80 KB, 2 pages).

-The licensing department falls within the service area of Planning & Regulatory Services alongside Environmental Health, Trading Standards, Planning Policy, Development Control and Building Control and reports to the Regulatory Services manager.
+The licensing department falls within the service area of Planning and Regulatory Services alongside Environmental Health, Trading Standards, Planning Policy, Development Control and Building Control and reports to the Regulatory Services manager.